krishaamer/green-filter-research/research/results.md

 Gather requirements and build a prototype for the next-generation investment app for young adults.
 Improving the user experience for young adults getting started with (green) investing.
 What would a “Tinder for (Green) Investments” look like?
 How can we make the logistics of investing so easy to use and take into account my values?

 My thesis core message is : everyone should change from consumer to sustainability investor (define these terms in the thesis). how to do this? can help you become from consumer to investor i believe there’s space for a product like that. your green investing friend find the companies tackling certain problems and invest in them using crypto business can be a force for good

+## ‘Shopping-as-Investing’ {#shopping-as-investing}

+Consumer purchases are an indicator of demand.
+If demand trends down, companies will stop producting this product.

+## ‘Investment-as-Product’ {#investment-as-product}